Williamsburg Bray School: Private residence and first move

 While the building's character was considered evocative of the Colonial Revival and its domestic appearance praised, the house proved too small for the Methodists' aspirations.
 Britt, hoping to increase capacity, sought to move the old house and construct a larger brick dormitory capable of housing 75 to 85 women on the site.
 In March 1930, Kenneth Chorley of John D. Rockefeller Jr.'s Williamsburg Holding Corporation was approached about purchasing the building to serve as a tearoom for visitors to the Colonial Williamsburg restoration but Chorley declined the offer, perhaps because the renovations had obfuscated the structure's colonial origins.
 Instead, William & Mary president J.A.C.
 Chandler purchased the building two months later, and, on May 8, 1930, the school building was moved to the campus at 524 Prince George St. By the start of the Fall 1930 semester, the college's first athletic director, "Pappy" Gooch, had moved into the moved house.
-A three-story dormitory, also named Brown Hall, was constructed on the original lot.
+A three-story dormitory, also named Brown Hall, was constructed on the original lot; it, too, was acquired by the college in 1939.

 Under ownership by the college, the house was further expanded and porches constructed; the latter were later enclosed.
 In the late 1980s, the college's military science and ROTC programs moved into the building, resulting in further strengthening and fireproofing renovations.
 The building was used in this capacity until 2021.